Contact Us

 Key features:

-Automated alerts and remediation: Cynet sends out alerts when suspicious activity is detected.
-You can also automatically block compromised accounts or evaluate the activity context.
+• Automated alerts and remediation: Sends alerts on suspicious activity.
+Can automatically block compromised accounts or escalate for review.

 Key considerations: